Veerprism/delani/README.md

 The website is about Delani Studio,a corporation which works hand in hand with clients to establish and deliver software using various different approaches like intergrated, iterative and agile.
 The titles and links to previous projects are shown to give the visitors of the website a feel of what Delani Studio is capable of.
 If you want to be a collaborator, there is a form at the end of the page where you give your name and email and further details is communicated to you henceforth.
 It is basic but able to achieve its goal.
 ## Setup/Installation Requirements
 1.Modern Browser
-2.PC or any electronic device with internet connection
+2.PC or any electronic device with internet connection.

 ## Known Bugs
 No bugs so far.
 Working clean.

 ## Technologies Used
 HTML5,CSS and Javascript
+Works on  old browsers with prevention of quirks in IE especially in animations.
 ## Support and contact details
 You can contact me via:
 Email:jkmigiro@gmail.com